 Quick Cottage Cheese Pancakes

-These 4 ingredient pancakes are packed with nutrients and are so yummy.
+These Cottage Cheese Pancakes have just a few ingredients and are packed with nutrients.
+So yummy!
 Double the ingredients to make a larger batch to feed a family of four as this recipe is on the smaller side.

 Prep Time 5 minutes